 TOWN OF OCEAN CITY

 Three full-time employees are budgeted in this division.
 One full-time position was converted to a part-time, year-round position in FY 11.
-A step increase effective January 1, 2020 has been included.
+A step increase effective January 1, 2021 has been included.
 Two part-time, year-round Office Associates and two seasonal line technicians are employed by this division.
-Three hundred additional hours have been included for the line technicians at a cost of $5,451.
-Wages also reflect the increase in minimum wage to $11/hour.
-Benefit costs for health insurance, retiree health and pension are projected to increase, while retiree health, worker’s compensation and unemployment are projected to decrease.
+Wages reflect pay table changes resulting from the increase in minimum wage.
+Benefit costs for health insurance and pension are projected to increase, while retiree health, worker’s compensation and unemployment are projected to decrease.

 CHANGES IN OPERATIONS: